akkyie/AKPickerView-Swift/README.md

 The __Swift__ port of [AKPickerView](https://github.com/Akkyie/AKPickerView).

-Works on 7 and 8.
+Works on iOS 7 and 8.

 Installation
 ------------